-Kingston has three schools dedicated to children with complex special educational needs.
+Kingston has four schools dedicated to children with special educational needs and disabilities.

 Bedelsford School is a Foundation Special School for children age 2 to 19 years.
 The school offers a specialist range of provision to support children with physical disabilities, profound and multiple learning difficulties, multisensory impairments and complex learning disabilities including complex health needs.